wileyyugioh/NylonSock/README.md

 // initialize the client (but don't start it) NylonSock::Client<CLIENTSOCK> client{MYIP, PORTNUM};

+// spins up a thread running a polling loop client.start();

 // send to the server (not all clients) client.emit("message", "server test");